Foaming after sex

 Dear Freaked Out!,

 Understandably this "foaming at the mouth" phenomenon has your nerves on edge.
 But, if you were recently tested for sexually transmitted infections (STIs) and received a clean bill-of-health, most likely the foam-like substance is just a result of the combination of two art forms: The Joy of Sex and The Joy of Cooking.
 The main ingredient here would be semen (men who've had vasectomies produce semen without sperm.
-For more information about vasectomies, you can check out Male contraceptives? and Reversible vasectomy in the Go Ask Alice!
-Sexual & Reproductive Health archive).
+For more information about vasectomies, you can check out Current contraceptive choices for men? and Reversible vasectomy in the Go Ask Alice!
+Sexual & Reproductive Health archives).
 Semen is loaded with protein, a pinch of sugar, and a dash of salt.
 The dildo and your boyfriend's enthusiastic "mixing" inside of you acted just like a kitchen whisk.

 It might be helpful to consider the following questions: Have you noticed any changes health wise in you or your boyfriend?
 Anything different about his semen or your vaginal fluids?
 Different smells, color, consistency, and/or taste?
 When was the last time he was tested for STIs?
-If it was a while ago, it might be a good idea for him to make an appointment with a health care provider to make sure he's as squeaky clean as you are.
+If it was a while ago, it might be a good idea for him to make an appointment with a health care provider to make sure there are no underlying medical causes for this issue.
 You and your boyfriend might want to visit your own health care provider, or make use of a clinic like Planned Parenthood to discuss the foaming and any other sexual health-related questions weighing on your mind.

 Maybe you were expecting your boyfriend's semen to exit in drips or drops rather than a cloud of mousse.
 If you are still concerned, speak with a health care provider to make sure that what the two of you whipped up is nothing more than a juicy sex-smoothie.